 If you are not sure whether your piece would fit, please have a look around the site to get a feeling for what we’re doing here.
 Examples (in order of publication date):

 In many of Bradbury’s stories we can find an entire philosophy of life that is well worth discovering and adopting.

 The last book of visionary writer Aldous Huxley (1894-1963), Island, is a bold attempt to envision a utopian society that provides its members with everything they need to achieve happiness in life.

 Can two people’s experiences and outlooks on life be so different that meaningful communication between them is impossible?
 Recent events suggest so.
-Despite this, philosopher Donald Davidson gives us good reasons why this distance need not inhibit constructive discussion and provides us with the tools to argue well.

 The terminology of ‘nihilism’ and ‘the meaning of life’ emerged among a small group of German philosophers at the end of the 18th century who were worried about the French Enlightenment.